 You can provide all of this information and more as part of your content marketing strategy.
 Publish blog posts, articles, and other content help your customers make informed purchasing decisions.

 The topics you choose depend on your industry and products, but this content can range from buying guides about specific products to blog posts on the latest trends to articles with helpful tips.
-When you provide information that your customers want, you can help them make buying decisions – and build a trustworthy reputation as a helpful resource in the process.
+When you provide information that your ecommerce leads want, you can help them make buying decisions – and build a trustworthy reputation as a helpful resource in the process.

 Social media is a valuable marketing tool, and that’s especially true for B2C ecommerce companies.
 It’s the perfect channel for interacting with customers and showing your brand’s personality.